 - Keep calm.
-Thunderstorms are usually of short duration; even squall lines pass in a few hours.
+Thunderstorms are usually brief; even squall lines pass in a few hours.
 Stay indoors.

 - Listen to radio, television or weather alert radios for National Weather Service bulletins.

-- When a thunderstorm threatens, get inside a home or large building, or inside an all metal (not convertible) vehicle.
+- When a thunderstorm threatens, go inside a home or large building, or inside an all-metal (not convertible) vehicle.

 - Avoid using the telephone, except for emergencies.

-If outside, with no time to reach a safe building or an automobile, follow these rules:
+If outside, with no time to reach a safe building or vehicle, follow these rules:

 - Do not stand underneath a natural lightning rod such as a tall, isolated tree in an open area.

-- Avoid projecting above the surrounding landscape as you would do if you were standing on a hilltop, in an open field, on the beach, or fishing from a small boat.
+- Avoid projecting above the surrounding landscape, such as standing on a hilltop, in an open field, on the beach, or fishing from a small boat.

 - Get out of and away from open water.